RicardoKromerCavati/confidant/README.md

     - Acquires password from database and copies it to the user's clipboard.
 - A guided creation of passwords.
     - It asks the user about some of the characteristics of the desired password, creates it and copies to the clipboard.
+- Deletion of credentials.
+    - Deletes a credential based on its id.
-## Important
+## ⚠️ Important
-All the information is saved locally, please use carefully.
+All the information is stored locally, please use carefully.